-In this spirit of continuous improvement, I am launching a Review of the Role of the Colleges on the St. George Campus.
-This review will consider how individuals and organizational units across multiple communities can best work together in support of common goals around student experience, academic programming, and student success.
-These communities include U of T’s Constituent Colleges (Innis, New, University and Woodsworth), the three universities federated with U of T (Victoria University, Trinity College and University of St. Michael’s College) and their undergraduate arts colleges, the Faculty of Arts and Science, as well as other Faculties and institutional offices on the St. George campus.*
+In this spirit of continuous improvement, I launched a Review of the Role of the Colleges on the St. George Campus in November 2019.
+This review considered how individuals and organizational units across multiple communities can best work together in support of common goals around student experience, academic programming, and student success.
+These communities included U of T’s Constituent Colleges (Innis, New, University and Woodsworth), the three universities federated with U of T (Victoria University, Trinity College and University of St. Michael’s College) and their undergraduate arts colleges, the Faculty of Arts and Science, as well as other Faculties and institutional offices on the St. George campus.*

-The Review of the Role of the Colleges will be guided by a Steering Committee and supported by five working groups: (1) Reviews, Academic Planning and Academic Change; (2) Student Experience; (3) Recruitment, Admissions and Enrolment Planning; (4) Residences; and, (5) Resources.
-Working groups will be convened by January 2020 and submit final recommendations to the Steering Committee in the Fall of 2020.
+The Review of the Role of the Colleges was guided by a Steering Committee and supported by five working groups: (1) Reviews, Academic Planning and Academic Change; (2) Student Experience; (3) Recruitment, Admissions and Enrolment Planning; (4) Residences; and, (5) Resources.
+Working groups convened in January 2020 and submit final recommendations to the Steering Committee over the next two years.

-The Steering Committee will be Chaired by the Vice-President & Provost, and include the Dean of the Faculty of Arts & Science, the President or Provost of a Federated University, a Constituent College Principal, a faculty member of the Faculty of Arts & Science, and one member of a Professional Faculty.
-The Chairs of each of the working groups will serve as resource persons.
+The Steering Committee was Chaired by the Vice-President & Provost, and included the Dean of the Faculty of Arts & Science, the President of a Federated University, a Constituent College Principal, a faculty member of the Faculty of Arts & Science, and one member of a Professional Faculty.
+The Chairs of each of the working groups served as resource persons.

-Each working group will have representation from the Provost’s Division or other Institutional Offices, the Faculty of Arts & Science, the Constituent and Federated Colleges, and other members of the University of Toronto community as appropriate.
-The working groups will undertake consultation with students, staff, faculty and academic administrators in carrying out their work.
-Working groups will confirm or develop principles to guide future decision-making, and propose changes to policy and procedure, as appropriate, potentially including updates to relevant sections of the Administrative Procedures of the St. George Colleges (2008).
+Each working group had representation from the Provost’s Division or other Institutional Offices, the Faculty of Arts & Science, the Constituent and Federated Colleges, and other members of the University of Toronto community.
+The working groups undertook consultation with students, staff, faculty and academic administrators in carrying out their work.
+Working groups developed principles to guide future decision-making, and proposed changes to policy and procedure.

-- Coordinate the work of the five working groups and ensure their activities support the following broad goals of the Review:
+- Coordinated the work of the five working groups and ensure their activities support the following broad goals of the Review:

-- To consider the extent to which goals and commitments are consistent across the entities, and identify the areas of greatest convergence and divergence
+- Considered the extent to which goals and commitments are consistent across the entities, and identified the areas of greatest convergence and divergence

-- To clarify what each of the four federated universities most seeks from the others to assist in the achievement of its vision and mission
+- Clarified what each of the four federated universities most seeks from the others to assist in the achievement of its vision and mission

-- To clarify the role the constituent and federated colleges might play in achieving those visions and missions
+- Clarified the role the constituent and federated colleges might play in achieving those visions and missions

-- To consider the extent to which the shared goals and priorities articulated in the Statement on the Roles of the Constituent and Federated Colleges continue to resonate
+- Considered the extent to which the shared goals and priorities articulated in the Statement on the Roles of the Constituent and Federated Colleges continue to resonate

-- Receive reports of the five working groups
+- Received reports of the five working groups

 - Cheryl Regehr, Vice-President & Provost (Chair)